 Will Mobile Monitoring Help Building Better Quality Games?

-Mobile gaming has been booming for years and the same phenomena is going on for online gambling as well.
-During this time new ways to monitor mobile games on real locations, using real networks have showed up.
-However, doing that with native mobile game on real environment hasn’t been existed.
-The thing where mobile monitoring can make the difference is that it can instantly show if users are not being able to played with it, and if this has a relation on why they leave those games behind.
+Mobile gaming has been booming for years and the same phenomena are going on for online gambling as well.
+During this time new ways to monitor mobile games on real locations, using real networks have shown up.
+However, doing that with native mobile games on the real environment hasn’t existed.
+The thing where mobile monitoring can make the difference is that it can instantly show if users are not being able to play with it and if this has a relation on why they leave those games behind.

 With synthetic mobile monitoring not only performance aspects of products can be measured but also the health level of the system if more bandwidth needs to be added in the back-end implementation, more hardware or anything else to making the gameplay smoother for end-users.